 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.

-Outdoor Adventure with Mountain Biking and Kayaking USD 1125 blends history, culture, and everyday life in a way that rewards slow exploration.
+Tour of the two banks of the Douro river in Porto USD 36 blends history, culture, and everyday life in a way that rewards slow exploration.
 Travellers find a mix of museums, lively streets, and neighbourhood charm.

 From landmark architecture to green spaces and local markets, the city offers a balanced itinerary for first-time visitors and repeat travellers alike.